-Other liabilities are valued on an IFRS basis and comprise deferred tax liabilities of £43,034k (2017: £35,921k) and other payables of £21,449k (2017: £14,724k).
+Other liabilities are valued on an IFRS basis and comprise deferred tax liabilities of £51,274k (2018: £43,034k) and other payables of £27,237k (2018: £21,449k).
 The deferred tax liabilities differ from those in the IFRS financial statements as they include an allowance for the tax payable on the VIF component of the BEL and Risk Margin (described in Section D.2.2).

-The deferred income liabilities in the IFRS financial statements are excluded from the Solvency II valuation.
+The deferred acquisition costs and deferred income liabilities in the IFRS financial statements are valued at zero in accordance with Article 75 of the Solvency II Directive.